HathorNetwork/rfcs/projects/reliable-integration/0002-low-level-design.md

 In order to know which events will be generated, we will store the states (`LOAD` and `SYNC`) as metadata.
 So, when the full node starts, we will check the metadata.
 If it is empty or `LOAD`, we do not know where it stopped and will regenerate all events during load.
 If it is `SYNC`, we will not generate any events until `LOAD_FINISHED` is emitted.

+The state metadata will be stored in a specific RocksDB column family, used only for event-related metadata.

 In the table below we describe all possible starting scenarios for the full node, and the respective desired outcome:

 | Starting scenario                 | Vertices in the database | Events in the database | State metadata | Desired outcome                                                                                                                           |